Construction Lawyer & Building Solicitors Sydney | Contracts Specialist Law Firm

 • The National Construction Code (NCC)

-• State-specific building regulations
+• State-specific building regulations in NSW, VIC, QLD, and Tasmania

-• Local council requirements
+• Local council requirements and development consent conditions

 Protecting Your Investment

-• Ensure the quality of workmanship aligns with Australian standards
+• Ensure workmanship aligns with Australian Standards

 Considering Australia's Unique Climate

-• Extreme heat and bushfire risks
+• Extreme heat and bushfire risks requiring specific materials

 • Cyclone-resistant construction in northern regions

-• Proper insulation and energy efficiency measures
+• Proper insulation and energy efficiency measures meeting NCC Section J

 What a Comprehensive Final Inspection Covers in Australia